About me

 2021-2025

-I am a PhD graduate at the Physical Chemistry Curie Lab, an interdiscipinary research unit of Institut Curie that uses physics to understand living matter.
-While my team specialises in molecular microscopy of membranes by means of in vitro reconstitution and cryo-electron microscopy, my project is focused on the development and application of image processing workflows for characterising membrane morphologies and resolving membrane protein structures from cryo-electron tomography data.
+I carried out my PhD supervised by Dr. Daniel Lévy and Dr. Manuela Dezi at the Physical Chemistry Curie Lab, an interdiscipinary research unit of Institut Curie that uses physics to understand living matter.
+While my team specialises in molecular microscopy of membranes by means of in vitro reconstitution and cryo-electron microscopy, my project was focused on the development and application of image processing methods for characterising membrane morphologies and resolving membrane protein structures from cryo-electron tomography data.

 2018-2021